coder/coder/docs/templates/tour.md

 ## What's in a template

 The main part of a Coder template is a [Terraform](https://terraform.io) `tf` file.
-A template often has other files to configure the other resources that the template needs.
+A Coder template often has other files to configure the other resources that the template needs.
 In this tour you'll also create a `Dockerfile`.

 Coder can provision all Terraform modules, resources, and properties.
 The Coder server essentially runs a `terraform apply`